Dedman School of

 HFT 4104 Global Impacts and Sustainability in the Club Industry (3)

-- Global Club Management majors are required to complete six months of approved internship.
-Internships must be approved by the Director of Global Club Management.
+- Global Club Management and Leadership majors are required to complete six months of approved internship.
+Internships must be approved by the Director of Global Club Management and Leadership.

-- Global Club Management majors are required to meet a foreign language component through proof of proficiency in a second language or successful completion of one semester of a second language.
+- Global Club Management and Leadership majors are required to meet a foreign language component through proof of proficiency in a second language or successful completion of one semester of a second language.

 - Attendance and/or participation in a minimum of six industry events is required.
 These may include but are not limited to: Club Management Association or America (CMAA), National Student Conference, CMAA World Conference, PGA Merchandise Show, CMAA FSU Student Chapter Club Tour Events, and Dedman Schools of Hospitality Leadership Summit.